 1. 《诺亚方舟》 Noah’s Ark by Peter Spier

-A few years ago, this was the first Noah’s Ark book that we got, and everyone in our family loves it.
+A few years ago, this was the first Noah’s Ark book we got, and everyone in our family loved it.

-For younger children, we also discuss more basic information, like which animals he sees and what the weather is like.
+For younger children, we also discuss more basic information, like which animals they see and what the weather is like.

 Because no text is present to confirm their findings, they discuss why purely through observation.
 This also helps improve their English and Chinese speaking skills.